MicrosoftDocs/dynamics-365-customer-engagement/ce/customerengagement/on-premises/developer/supported-extensions.md

 - Modifications to any .aspx, .css, .htm, .js, .xml, .jpg, or .gif files or the addition of files in the `wwwroot` directories of the Dynamics 365 Customer Engagement (on-premises) application, Dynamics 365 Customer Engagement (on-premises) tools, or Dynamics 365 Customer Engagement (on-premises) files located at Program Files\\Dynamics 365 Customer Engagement (on-premises).
 However, if you have made changes to these files, these files are checked for modifications and will not be overwritten.

 - Modifications to the Dynamics 365 Customer Engagement (on-premises) website (file and website settings).
 Custom applications should be installed in a different website.
-This includes modifications to the file system access control lists (ACLs) of any files on the Dynamics 365 Customer Engagement (on-premises) server.
+This includes modifications to the file system access control lists (ACLs) of any files on the Dynamics 365 Server.

 - Use of client certificates is not supported.
 If you configure the Dynamics 365 Customer Engagement (on-premises) website to require IIS client certificates, you will get authentication failures for any applications that were built using the SDK.